galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 ## Visualize the taxonomical classification with Phinch

-__Phinch__ offers the user to visualize large biological datasets like our taxonomic classification.
+__Phinch__ ({% cite Bik.2014 %})offers the user to visualize large biological datasets like our taxonomic classification.
 Taxonomy Bar Charts, Bubble Charts, Sankey Diagrams, Donut Partitions and Attributes Column Chart can be generated using this tool.
 Additionally, several different samples can easily be compared.
 As a first step, we need to convert the Kraken output file into a kraken-biom file to make it accessible for Phinch.
 Fot this, we need to add a metadata file, provided here. xxx
 When generating a metadata file for your own data, you can take this as an example and find the general guidelines [here](http://qiime.org/documentation/file_formats.html#mapping-file-overview)